-Ideas emerging from these three meetings, along with ideas submitted by NIH Institutes and Centers, were referred to the Council of Councils for concept clearance.
-Cleared concepts were reviewed by senior NIH leadership to select several ideas to move on to Phase 2 strategic planning.
-Three concepts were implemented as programs in FY 2013.
-These programs are:
+Concepts emerging from Phase 1 strategic planning activities were referred to the Council of Councils for concept clearance in June 2014.
+Cleared concepts are being reviewed by NIH leadership to select several ideas to move on to Phase 2 planning.
+Decisions about concepts moving to Phase 2 planning are anticipated in summer/fall 2014.

 As each Common Fund program is unique, the implementation of each program varies.
 To read more about the currently supported Common Fund programs, see “Common Fund Programs.”

 Common Fund programs are designed to achieve a set of high-impact goals within a 5-10 year time frame.
 At the conclusion of each program, deliverables will either stimulate IC-funded research or will transition to support by ICs or other entities that find these resources useful.